ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Methods

 \textbf{Track Duration}: measures the distribution of TC track lengths (in days) and serves to assess whether trackers correctly capture the temporal extent of cyclones.
 It highlights potential biases in underestimating or overestimating the duration of TC events.

-\textbf{Track Smoothness}: measures how much the direction of a TC varies during its lifetime, giving information about the shape of the track.
+\textbf{Track Smoothness}: measures the variation of direction of a TC track, giving information about the shape of the track.
 We compute it as the standard deviation of the bearing angle variation (see below) between each consecutive detection.
 The lower the standard deviation is, the lower the TC centers change direction over time.
 Instead, if the smoothness value is high, it likely means that the detected TC track is noisier.
 Ideally, the predicted TC track should be as smooth as the variation shown in the IBTrACS ground truth.

 Given a set of latitude and longitude coordinates $(\phi_i, \lambda_i)$ for $i = 1, \dots, N$, the bearing between points can be computed as in Bearing Angle Computation \citep{veness2022}.

 where $\Delta\lambda_i = \lambda_{i+1} - \lambda_i$.
 Then the variation between successive bearings is: